liopyu/kjstutorialpack/local/kubejs/event_groups/PlayerEvents/respawned.md

 Gets the player that was before respawn.
 Note that this entity is already removed from the world.
 ```

-- `void addGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `boolean getKeepData()`
 ```
-Adds the specified game stage to the player
+Gets whether the player's data was kept, e.g. when returning from the end.
 ```

 - `void removeGameStage(String var0)`